ansys/grantami-jobqueue/examples/index.rst

 The following examples demonstrate key aspects of Granta MI JobQueue.

-To run these examples, install dependencies with this code:
+To run these examples, install dependencies with this command:

 .. code::